Policy and Procedure Governing

 V. EXTRAMURAL FUNDING

-Summer Quarter and vacation employment supported from extramural funds is limited in each case by the terms of the supporting contract or grant and in accordance with agency’s policy.
+Summer Quarter and vacation employment supported from extramural funds is limited in each case by the terms of the supporting contract or grant and in accordance with the agency’s policy.
 Employing units and Principal Investigators bear responsibility for determining that proposed summer quarter or vacation employment conforms with contract or grant terms or that the appropriate approvals are secured in advance of service.
 It is assumed that any individual employed against extramural funds will not be absent from the site of the research or teaching programs for vacation or other purposes during the period for which compensation is to be paid.

 VI.
 SABBATICAL ELIGIBILITY ACCRUAL